-What is leuprorelin?
+What is leuprorelin (Prostap®)?

-Leuprorelin is a hormonal therapy drug used to treat breast cancer.
-It can be given alone or with other types of treatment.
-It is best to read this information with our general information about hormonal therapies and the type of cancer you have.
+It is best to read this information with our general information about hormonal therapy and the type of breast cancer you have.

 Leuprorelin can also be used to treat prostate cancer.
 We have separate information about leuprorelin for prostate cancer.